schmittx/home-assistant-eero/README.md

 - Create device trackers for clients
 - Sensors for various metrics
 - Button entities to control features that require network restarts
-- Select entities to control nightlight features for Eero Beacon devices
+- Select and time entities to control nightlight features for Eero Beacon devices
 - Camera entities to display QR code for joining main network and guest network (if enabled)
 - Sensors for activity data (requires Eero Plus subscription)
 - Set blocked apps for profiles (requires Eero Plus subscription)